gabafo1/alx-system_engineering-devops/0x00-shell_basics/README.md

 9.  `8-firstdelete`: Delete the file betty.
 10. `9-firstdirdeletion`: Delete the directory my_first_directory that is in the /tmp directory.
 11. `10-back: Write a script that changes the working directory to the previous one
-12. `11-lists: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory
+12. `11-lists`: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory
+13. `12-file_type`: Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.